-Management has evaluated the tax positions of CSA and does not believe that any uncertain tax positions or unrecognized tax benefits exist for the years ended December 31, 2016 or 2015.
-With few exceptions, CSA is no longer subject to income tax examinations by the U.S. federal, state, or local tax authorities for years before 2013.
+Management has evaluated the tax positions of CSA and does not believe that any uncertain tax positions or unrecognized tax benefits exist for the years ended December 31, 2017 or 2016.

 Reclassifications

 Certain accounts and amounts in the prior year consolidated financial statements have been reclassified in order to conform to the current year presentation.